aleale2121/go-github-tracker/Readme.md

 - **Functionality**:
   - Periodically fetches new repositories from GitHub.
   - Sends repository fetched events to the Commits Manager Service.
+  - Sends repository metadata events to the Commits Manager Service.
   - Retrieves the last repository fetch time via gRPC from the Commits Manager Service.

 - **Responsibilities**: